Eng-Elias/FOCUS--Context_Engineering/README.md

     ```bash
     focus-ce init
     ```
-4.  **Answer the Prompts**: The interactive CLI will guide you through setting up your project name and type.
+4.  **Answer the Prompts**: The interactive CLI will guide you through setting up your project name, type, and architecture.
 5.  **Review and Customize**: The `FOCUS_CONTEXT` directory will be created with five core markdown files.
 Review and customize them to fit your project's specific needs.
 6.  **Configure Your AI**: Point your AI assistant to use the `FOCUS_CONTEXT` directory as its primary knowledge source.